-9.0 Octonion algebraic invariance and variance: why we should we bother with algebraic variability
+11.0 Octonion algebraic invariance and variance: why we should bother with algebraic variability

-Physical phenomenon exist that require an orientable algebraic structure, like the 3D vector cross product.
-The requirement a right-handed system and a left-handed system must lead to the same observable deflection direction for a charged particle moving through a magnetic field leads to the realization the magnetic field itself must also be an oriented vector.
+Physical phenomenon exist that require an orientable algebraic structure for their mathematical description, like requiring use of the 3D vector cross product.
+Expecting the same observable deflection direction for a charged particle moving through a magnetic field whether we use a right-handed system or a left-handed system leads to the realization the magnetic field itself must also be an oriented vector.
 Orientation implies a choice within the variability of the algebra employed, so it is important to fully understand this variability.
-Physical observables must have no variability.
-They must be algebraic invariants, meaning the mathematical structure of a theory of observables must account for all algebraic variations in a way that the final results are unchanged for all possible definition variation for the algebra applied.
-This is the short definition of what I call The Law of Algebraic Invariance.
-It stands on the position no full understanding of the variability within the definition of an algebra gives us cause to find one definition preferable to any other.
-Any algebra based theory must have the math done within a single definition choice, and this is a free choice.
+The mathematical description of physical observables must have no variability.
+They must be algebraic invariants, meaning the mathematical structure for a theory of observables must account for all algebraic variations in a way that the final results are unchanged for all possible definition variation for the algebra applied.
+This is the short definition of The General Law of Algebraic Invariance.
+It stands on the position no full understanding of the variability within the definition of any algebra gives us cause to find one variation preferable to any other.
+Any algebra-based theory must have the math worked out within a single algebra definition choice, and this is a free choice.
+My preferred algebra is Octonion Algebra, so let me state the specific algebraic invariance law for it.